 The Educator Certification Initiative (ECI) is not a degree program, and enrollment in courses through the ECI program does not constitute or promise admission to a degree program at Union Presbyterian Seminary.
 ECI is designed, rather, to offer through the Extended Campus format a limited number of courses to persons seeking certification as Christian Educators.
-For more information, please contact Dr. Cindy Kissel-Ito, Coordinator of the Extended Campus Program.
+For more information, please contact Dr. Cindy Kissel-Ito, director of the Extended Campus Program and the Educator Certification Initiative at ckisselito@upsem.edu, or the Office of Admissions at 1-800-229-2990 ext 339 or 804-278-4339.